apoklar/fantastic-umbrella/README.md

 For this project, Object-Relational Mapping (ORM) is used to create the back end of a internet retail company.
 This project uses Espress.js as well as Sequelize and MySQL.

+Using the back end and insomnia, this project allows the user to GET, POST and DELETE for categories, tags, and products.

 The walkthrough videos can be found below:

 How to start project: